eesyuen09/tp/docs/UserGuide.md

 **Format**: `perf -a s/STUDENT_ID d/DATE t/TAG_NAME pn/PERFORMANCE_NOTE`

+Command Details and Constraints:
+* Adds a performance note for the student identified by the given `STUDENT_ID`.
+* The `DATE` must not be before the student's enrollment date and cannot be a future date.
+* The `TAG_NAME` must correspond to an existing class tag assigned to the student.
+* The `PERFORMANCE_NOTE` can be any text under 200 characters.
+* If a performance note already exists for the same date and class tag, the command will reject the addition and show an error message.

 **Examples:**
 - `perf -a s/0001 d/18092025 t/Sec3_Maths pn/Scored 85% on mock test`
 - `perf -a s/0002 d/15092025 t/JC1_Physics pn/Needs improvement in problem-solving skills`